WELCOME

 We invite all those interested in the native plants of Jackson Hole to enjoy our programs, information sources and good company.
 We are Teton Plants, which is the Teton Chapter of the Wyoming Native Plant Society.
 Voluntary membership dues help support our educational efforts.
 We welcome your participation in any way you choose.

-Coming up soon–Wildflower Walks!
-While we place some notices on this website, others are sent only to our email list folks.
-Please email tetonplants.org if you want to be alerted to our “impromptu” hikes.
+We encourage you to ask to be placed on our email list—email us at tetonplants@gmail.com—to receive notification of programs and other related natural history events.
+While we place some notices on this website, others are sent only to our email list.
+You want to be alerted to our “impromptu” hikes, right?

 CHAT